TrailsofGold/whitepaper/docs/game_concept/pirates.md

 - Strategy
 - Mercy

-They range from 0 (minimum) to 100 (maximum) and have an impact on :
+They range from 0 (minimum) to 100 (maximum) and have an impact on different actions during a hunt.
-- Treasures value
-- Treasures expiration time